 Housing for Youth

 The proposal's overall aim is to facilitate living quality parallel with housing quality.
-The list in this regard is long: Unique and social outdoor areas designed for human proportions.
-Affordable housing as not compromise the quality of life due to high rents, energy-efficient homes, volume above area, resistant and robust materials with reduced maintenance, accessibility for all, a site with reduced car use and an increased focus on facilitating pedestrians and cyclists, social arenas and meeting places.
+The list in this regard is long: Social outdoor areas designed for human the human scale, affordable housing without compromise to quality of life, energy-efficieniency, volume above area, resistant and robust materials reducing maintenance, accessibility for all, a site with an increased focus on facilitating pedestrians and cyclists.